sbupgsa/constitution/Constitution.md

 ### Section 2: Board Members

-Members &mdash; whether voting or non-voting &mdash; of the Board of Directors may be removed from office for cause as provided in the parliamentary authority.
+Members&mdash;whether voting or non-voting&mdash;of the Board of Directors may be removed from office for cause as provided in the parliamentary authority.

 ## ARTICLE XI: SELECTION OF A NEW ADVISOR